WhatsApp/erlt/erlbuild/README.md

 6. The generated 'erlbuild.mk' files, intermediate compilation state, and the dependency graph are kept in a separate directory.
-See 'erlbuild --build-dir' option for details.
+See 'erlbuild-erlc --build-dir' option for details.